hana-h-ibrahim/ios-calculator/README.md

 # ios-calculator
-iOS Calculator written in swift using the Stanford CS193 course.
+# iOS Calculator written in swift thanks to the Stanford CS193 course.